raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 ...
 ```

 Now let's write some CSS in `app.css` to further customize our landing page.
-Let's add a themed background image to our app!
+We will start by adding a themed background image to our app!
 Add the following lines to `app.css`.

 ```css
 body, html {